qdupayage/Librairy/Meteo_Prediction_Project/README.md

-# Prédiction météorologique avec Machine Learning
+# Weather forecasting with machine learning

-Ce projet a été réalisé dans le cadre d’une initiation au machine learning.
-L’objectif était de construire un modèle prédictif basé sur des données météorologiques (ex : température, humidité, pression) afin de prédire une variable cible (ex : pluie, température max).
+This project was carried out as part of an introduction to machine learning.
+The aim was to build a predictive model based on meteorological data (e.g. temperature, humidity, pressure) in order to predict a target variable (e.g. rain, maximum temperature).

-## Contexte et objectifs
+## Context and objectives
--La commune de grenoble, très industrialisée, est proie à des pics de pollution.
-Le but étend de prédire ces pics de pollution en fonction de données météorologiques fournies.
+-The highly industrialised city of Grenoble is prone to pollution peaks.
+The aim is to predict these pollution peaks based on the meteorological data provided.
--Construction et comparaison de plusieurs modèle de ML pour la prédiction des pics de pollution de l'année 2018
+-Construction and comparison of several ML models for predicting pollution peaks in 2018

-## Données utilisées
+## Data used
--Un dataset "meteo.csv" nous a été fournie, disposant des données de 2017 et 2018
+-A dataset called ‘meteo.csv’ was provided to us, containing data from 2017 and 2018.

 ## Structure
-- `notebooks/prediction_meteo.ipynb` – Notebook principal d’analyse & visualisation
+- `notebooks/prediction_meteo.ipynb` – Main analysis & visualisation notebook
-- `data/meteo.csv` – DataSet regroupant les données de chaques stations météorologique sur 2017/2018
+- `data/meteo.csv` – DataSet containing data from each weather station for 2017/2018
-- `src/` – Dossier contenant les fonctions principales de traitements de données
+- `src/` – Folder containing the main data processing functions
-- `utils/` - Dossier contenant les fonctions principales d'affichage
+- `utils/` - Folder containing the main display functions
 - `requirements.txt`
 - `README.md`

-## Étapes du projet
+## Project steps

-1. Chargement et nettoyage du dataset météo
+1. Loading and cleaning the weather dataset
-2. Prétraitement des données (valeurs manquantes, normalisation, encoding)
+2. Pre-processing the data (missing values, normalisation, encoding)
-3. Visualisation des corrélations
+3. Visualisation of correlations
-4. Séparation du dataset (train/test, validation croisée k-folds)
+4. Separation of the dataset (train/test, k-folds cross-validation)
-5. Comparaison de plusieurs algorithmes de ML :
+5. Comparison of several ML algorithms:
    - KNN
-   - Régression logistique
+   - Logistic regression
-   - Arbre de décision
+   - Decision tree
    - RandomForest
-6. Évaluation (accuracy, F1-score, confusion matrix, RSE, RMSE, MAE, R²)
+6. Evaluation
 7. Choix du meilleur modèle

 ## Tech stack